dltj/dltj-blog/content/2022-12-01-issue-91-bib-records-mastodon.md

 ## Alan Likes Football Too
 {: #alan-world-cup}
-{{ image(float="right", width="320", localsrc="2022/2022-12-01-alan.jpg", alt="Photograph of a white and grey cat sitting on the photographer's lap.
+{{ image(div_float="right", width="320", localsrc="2022/2022-12-01-alan.jpg", alt="Photograph of a white and grey cat sitting on the photographer's lap.
 On the desk in front of the cat is an iPad that is propped up and showing a World Cup soccer match.") }}
 In addition to everything else going on, it is World Cup season.
 Alan joined me one afternoon to watch the group-stage England versus Iran game.